hapify/hapify/docs/index.md

 ## 2. Start a new project

-In this section, we will describe how to start a project from an existing boilerplate.
+In this section, we will describe how to start a project from an pre-packaged boilerplate.
 To start a project from a legacy boilerplate, please refer to [legacy](templating/code-samples/).

 ### Prepare folder

-Create an new folder for your project and go to this one:
+Create a new folder for your project and go to this folder:

 ```bash
 mkdir my-project && cd my-project
 ```

-Use `new` command to get a boilerplate and initialize your project
+Use `new` command to get a boilerplate and initialize your project:

 ```bash
 hpf new